tls-attacker/TLS-Anvil/Docs/docs/05-Adding-New-Tests/04-Modifying-the-IPM-Model.md

 }
 ```

-This annotation replaces default constraints for a parameter with explicitly defined constraints.
-Each method of the `methods` array should return a list of <JavaClass path="TLS-Test-Framework/src/main/java/de/rub/nds/tlstest/framework/model/constraint/ConditionalConstraint.java" /> that should be applied to the given parameter at the correspondending index off the `affectedIdentifiers` array.
+This annotation replaces the default constraints for parameters with explicitly defined constraints.
+Each method in the `methods` array should return a list of <JavaClass path="TLS-Test-Framework/src/main/java/de/rub/nds/tlstest/framework/model/constraint/ConditionalConstraint.java" /> instances to be applied to the parameter at the corresponding index of the `affectedIdentifiers` array.